benhoIIand/grunt-cache-bust/README.md

 * [CDNs](#cdns)
 * [Change Log](#change-log)

+## Notice
+This plugin recently upgraded to `v1.0.0`!!
+There was a big change in the way the plugin works.
+You can read me about the changes in issue #147.
+Please let me know if you have any questions on the changes via [Gitter](https://gitter.im/hollandben/grunt-cache-bust) or [Twitter](https://twitter.com/hollandben)

 ## Getting Started
 _If you haven't used [grunt][] before, be sure to check out the [Getting Started][] guide._